Official Cruelty-Free Makeup Brands in 2023

 There’s so much to talk about By Terry, a unique, cruelty-free, vegan makeup brand.

-However, it is definitely worth the treat as this makeup brand tops the ranks with all cruelty-free stylists I know.
+However, it is worth the treat as this makeup brand tops the ranks with all cruelty-free stylists I know.

 Founded by the makeup artist Charlotte Tilbury, this is a stunning high-end cruelty-free brand from the U.K.